Here Comes Mr. Jordan: Accolades

-In 2016, The Criterion Collection released a fully restored version of the movie on DVD and Blu-ray.
+On June 14, 2016, The Criterion Collection released a fully restored version of the film on DVD and Blu-ray.

 Remakes

-On January 26, 1942, Claude Rains, Evelyn Keyes and James Gleason reprised their roles in a Lux Radio Theatre broadcast with Cary Grant, the original choice for the lead role, co-starring.
-Here Comes Mr. Jordan was remade as Heaven Can Wait (1978), starring Warren Beatty, Buck Henry and Julie Christie.
+On January 26, 1942, Claude Rains, Evelyn Keyes, and James Gleason reprised their roles in a Lux Radio Theatre broadcast with Cary Grant, the original choice for the lead role, co-starring.
+A made-for-television adaptation was aired as an episode of The DuPont Show of the Month as "Heaven Can Wait" in 1960 starring Tony Franciosa as Joe Pendleton and Robert Morley as Mr. Jordan.
+Here Comes Mr. Jordan was remade as Heaven Can Wait (1978), starring Warren Beatty, Buck Henry, and Julie Christie.
 Ice Angel, a 2000 film for Fox Family starring Nicolle Tom and Tara Lipinski remade it with the "twist" that it was an adult male hockey player who was forced to take over the body of a teenaged female figure skater.
 Down to Earth (2001), sharing the title with the sequel to Here Comes Mr. Jordan, starred Chris Rock.
-Jhuk Gaya Aasman (English: The Skies Have Bowed) (1968) was an Indian Hindi remake of Here Comes Mr. Jordan.
-Punjabi movie Mar Gaye Oye Loko is also inspired from Here Comes Mr. Jordan.
+An Indian Hindi remake of Here Comes Mr. Jordan titled Jhuk Gaya Aasman was released in 1968.
+The Punjabi film Mar Gaye Oye Loko is also inspired by Here Comes Mr. Jordan.
 A pornographic remake, Debbie Does Dallas ...
 Again (which reimagines the person taken too soon as the lead character from Debbie Does Dallas), was released in 2007.

 In other media

-In Road to Morocco, one of Bob Hope's characters, the deceased Aunt Lucy, comes to him in a dream but then cuts it short, saying "Here comes Mr. Jordan," a homage to the movie of the same name.
+In Road to Morocco (1942), one of Bob Hope's characters, the deceased Aunt Lucy, comes to him in a dream but then cuts it short, saying "Here comes Mr. Jordan", a homage to the film of the same name.